Seigneurie du Triton

 The Seigneurie du Triton is a hunting and fishing outfitter located in the municipality of Lake Edouard, in the administrative region of Mauricie, in Quebec, Canada.
 The outfitter has exclusive rights to 50 km2 of wilderness, and is a private enterprise accessible only by water.

 Geography

 This outfitter territory is part of the biodiversity reserve of the territory of Triton, which covers an area of 407.7 km2.
 It is located about 45 km (in direct line) northeast of La Tuque downtown.
 The larger reserve is part of the territory of La Tuque in the administrative region of Mauricie, and in part on the unorganized territory of Lac-Croche, Quebec, the La Jacques-Cartier Regional County Municipality of the Capitale-Nationale administrative region.
-The coordinates of this reserve, located in the natural province of Laurentian mountains, are between 47° 28' and 47° 43' north latitude and 71° 50' and 72° 15' west longitude.
+The coordinates of this reserve, located in the natural province of the Laurentian Mountains, are between 47° 28' and 47° 43' north latitude and 71° 50' and 72° 15' west longitude.
 This area includes the area of "Lake of Three Caribous" and "Lake Brûlé".